NOTE: This Code was approved in April of 2019.

 Section 12: Legal Requirements

-- Comply with all applicable international, national, state and local laws and regulations, and local codes of conduct.
+- Comply with all applicable international, national, state and local laws and regulations, and research industry codes of conduct in countries where the research is conducted.

 - Not engage in any acts of bribery or induce any party to engage in illegal behavior.